LinkedInLearning/essential-jenkins-2468076/Ch01/01_03-solution-deploy-a-jenkins-server/README.md

-# 01_02 Challenge: Deploy a Jenkins server
+# 01_03 Solution: Deploy a Jenkins server
 There are three basic requirements for this challenge:

-1. Use the latest version of Ubuntu Server.
+1. Deploy a server running the latest version of Ubuntu Server.
 1. Install NGINX as a proxy to Jenkins.
 1. Install and configure Jenkins.